Introduction

 Knife > Knife > Cable Coil > Lighter

-Assuming ideal working conditions and good coordination, the Improvised/UNGA/Hobo method of surgery will save you about 3 to 10 seconds of working time compared to using the proper surgical tools you are issued.
+Assuming ideal working conditions and good coordination, the the improvised or UNGA method of surgery will save you about 3 to 10 seconds of working time compared to using the proper surgical tools you are issued.
 However these improvised tools and methods are more prone to failure if you do not set the right conditions (painkillers, working bench).
 It’s also less professional looking, do not let the Combat Reporter see you lest you appear on the galactic news for your barbarity.

 Overdose

-An overdose occurs when too much of a medication/chemical is given to a patient.
+An overdose occurs when too much of a medication is given to a patient.
 Most overdoses of the usual chems that appear on the battlefield are easily managed, with the exception of Tramadol which is highly lethal and often fatal.
-The greatest sources of an Overdose are Crospman double-teaming and giving too many meds, a Corpsman not checking their analyzer before giving chems that are already present, and Riflemen giving themselves too many chems by accident.
+The greatest sources of an overdose are Corpsman double-teaming and giving too many meds, a Corpsman not checking their analyser before giving chems that are already present, and Marines giving themselves too many chems by accident.

 Be especially careful of absentminded Riflemen who are self-administering healing chemicals while you are healing them.